 \subsection{Membrane Strain Measurement}

 We use the following method to correlate displacement of the object into the membrane to 2D strain in the membrane (Figure \ref{fig:membrane_strain}).
-High strain in the membrane is difficult to simulate accurately due to its hyperelastic material properties and manufacturing imperfections, so we take an experimental approach to strain measurement.

 First, we use a laser-cut stencil to pattern an IR and visibly opaque membrane with a uniform grid of dots with known spacing (10mm).
-This membrane is fabricated to have the same thickness and physical dimensions as the membrane described in Section IIIA.
+This membrane is fabricated to have the same thickness and physical dimensions as our sensing membrane.
 We use the Realsense L515 to capture an RGB-D point cloud of the patterned membrane as the robot arm applies a vertical displacement with an object from our object dataset.
-We measure the distances between the centroids of each dot on the patterned membrane from the point cloud, which is used to calculate the maximum in-plane strain along the length and width of the membrane.
-The calculated maximum strain is then used to find the vertical displacement required to impart the desired strain states for our experiments: low - 10\%, medium - 60\%, high - 100\%.
+We measure the distances between the centroids of each dot, which we use to calculate the maximum in-plane strain along the length and width of the membrane.
+The calculated maximum strain is used to find the vertical displacement required to impart the desired strain for our experiments: low (10\%), medium (60\%), high (100\%).